PathakPratik/JourneySharingAppAPI/README.md

 # How to run test cases in docker

 To run the test cases, you first need to run the project using the guideline above.
-Thenn, go to setup.py and change the test_mode to True
+Then, go to setup.py and change the test_mode to True

 `test_mode = True`